liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 Batch requests
 ––––––––––––––

+FIXME: eliminate talk on postroots (it's obsolete).

+FIXME: one batch is one transaction: if the last request failes with a 4xx error, the entire batch request must be rolled back.  the idea expressed in this section that half of a batch should be committed is weird and should be dropped.

 The following URL accepts POSTs of ordered sequences (json arrays) of encoded HTTP requests in one HTTP request body ::